 Whisk the egg yolks and sugar until you get a very smooth mixture and the colour changes from bright yellow to pale or pastel yellow.

-Warm the milk, cream and the eggs very slowly and below simmering point.
+Warm the milk, cream and the eggs very slowly and below the simmering point.
 If you heat up the mixture too much, your eggs might curdle.
 Be patient and don’t rush this part, it can easily take at least 15 minutes to get to that stage.

 Your custard (cream/egg mixture) will be ready when the back of a spoon is coated evenly and thickly.
 The custard will thicken.